mltframework/mlt_web/developers/Framework.md

 This is a simple example - it doesn't provide any seeking capabilities or runtime configuration options.

-The first step of any MLT application is the factory initialisation - this ensures that the environment is configured and MLT can function.
+The first step of any MLT application is the factory initialization - this ensures that the environment is configured and MLT can function.
 The factory is covered in more detail below.